-- 6. Write the balanced chemical equation corresponding to quote E. - Assuming that seawater is slightly basic and rich in dioxygen, and that silver metal can reduce dioxygen in such conditions, write a balanced chemical equation corresponding to the formation of the solid mentioned in quote F. Use a stoichiometric coefficient of 1 for dioxygen.
-Calculate the equilibrium constant at 298 K.
+6. Write the balanced chemical equation corresponding to quote E.

+Assuming that seawater is slightly basic and rich in dioxygen, and that silver metal can reduce dioxygen in such conditions, write a balanced chemical equation corresponding to the formation of the solid mentioned in quote F. A stoichiometric coefficient of 1 will be chosen for dioxygen.
+Calculate its equilibrium constant at 298 K.

 Equation:

+Calculation:

 K =

+N -